lautarojgarcia177/qubeyond-challenge/README.md

 ## Table of contents

 ### Overview
-The objective of this project was to create a web application that connects to an API to display jokes.
+The objective of this project was to create a web application that connects to an API to CRUD jokes.

 This project demonstrates skills in: